 The media may play a significant role in our body image and how we feel about ourselves.
 We can consciously and unconsciously compare ourselves to the "perfect" images of people we see in magazines, commercials, films, and social media.
 If you struggle with your body image, you aren't alone – self-conscious feelings toward our bodies are pervasive in society.

 You can learn to improve your self-esteem and body image and start feeling good about who you are, the way you are.
 This article explores the connection between body image and the media and provides tools to promote a healthy, positive body image.

 Body Image And The Media Are Closely Related

-The Lie That The Media Is Telling
+The Lie That Media Tells